 - The average daily usage of social media as of 2019 is 144 minutes per day, up from a lowly 126 minutes per day in 2016.

 - Almost 5 million videos are watched on Youtube every single day.

 You need a content marketing strategy because your buyers aren’t coming to you letting you know that they have a need that you might be able to solve.
 They are looking online for content that helps them find the information they want in the places and at the times they want.

 If you’re not providing the content, your competitors will.

 You can’t win with radio ads, TV commercials, tradeshows and a website.
 Those things might still be relevant for your company, but if you’re not evolving and bringing content marketing into the mix, you are going to miss out on a large pool of buyers who have a need that your product or service solves.

 How Do I Create a Content Marketing Strategy?

-Know Who You Want To Sell To and How You Can Help Them
+Know Who to Sell to and How You Can Help Them